MichaelHoste/xmoto.js/README.md

  * Connect 2 wheels with the moto body (Prismatic Joints and Revolute Joints)
  * Optimization : create x bodies with y shapes for each polygon (set of triangles) instead of x*y bodies of 1 triangle
+ * optimization : group the blocks by texture and fill the texture just once by group